 Account-based marketing at SAP

-Back in 1997, I worked at the head office of SAP AG in Walldorf.
-Albert Denz, then VP of global marketing asked me, as an add-on project, to provide marketing reports to support decision-making at quarterly Sales & Marketing meetings.
-It was the start of a five-year project …
+Automation of Account-Based Marketing at SAP began in 1997 under the leadership of Albert Denz, then VP of global marketing.
+Albert asked me, as an add-on project, to provide marketing reports to support decision-making at quarterly Sales & Marketing meetings.
+It was the start of an innovative five-year project …

-I used internal systems and data to produce a standard “report book”.
-It was simple but comprehensive, showing views of sales volume and value by geography, industry sector, product and key account.
+Initially, I supported account-based marketing with a standard “Key Accounts Report Book”.
+It was simple but comprehensive, showing views of sales volume and value by key account, and could be summarised by geography, industry sector, or product.
 Colleagues in marketing and sales gave feedback on the initial contents.
 I suggested improvements and standardised chart formats and layouts.
 By minimising the production effort, I reduced the cycle time, which improved the recency.
 That increased the value for decision support.
 After a couple of cycles, I got the production time down to about one day per quarter.
 But I still had a feeling that something important was missing.

 Albert handed me a copy of the report.
 I took one look and said “brilliant”.
 Albert nodded and asked how I planned to use this idea.
 “Fortune Global 100 list,” I suggested.
 “Sounds good,” he said – and let me get on with it.